Unite Against Fascism: Criticism

 attempting "to co-opt the work of black organisers and the Black Lives Matter movement in order to rehabilitate their own reputation and recruit members", and urged students to refuse any SUTR materials at protests.
 Vice-chair Steve Hart of Unite the Union rejected the claim that it is an SWP front.

-Commentator David Toube asserts that the organisations involved in the UAF avoid condemnation of antisemitism.
+David Toube of the Jewish Leadership Council asserts that the organisations involved in the UAF avoid condemnation of antisemitism.
 The LGBT rights activist Peter Tatchell has accused UAF of a selective approach to bigotry: "UAF commendably opposes the BNP and EDL but it is silent about Islamist fascists who promote anti-Semitism, homophobia, sexism and sectarian attacks on non-extremist Muslims (see also Islam and violence).
 It is time the UAF campaigned against the Islamist far right as well as against the EDL and BNP far right."

 The journalist Andrew Gilligan has claimed that the UAF's reluctance to tackle Islamism is because several of its own members are supporters of such extremism.
 The UAF's vice-chairman, Azad Ali, is also community affairs co-ordinator of the Islamic Forum of Europe, which Gilligan describes as "a Muslim supremacist group dedicated to changing 'the very infrastructure of society, its institutions, its culture, its political order and its creed from ignorance to Islam'".
 Nigel Copsey, Professor of Modern History at Teesside University, wrote that Ali's association with IFE made UAF "[run] the risk of turning a blind eye to Islamist extremism".
 Ali was suspended as a civil servant in the Treasury after he wrote approvingly on his blog of an Islamic militant who said that as a Muslim he is religiously obliged to kill British soldiers in Iraq, in 2009.
 According to Gilligan, Michael Adebolajo, one of the murderers of Lee Rigby in 2013, spoke "on the margins" of a 2009 UAF demonstration in Harrow.
 Secretary Weyman Bennett responded by saying that Adebolajo was not an official speaker.